From Mopping Floors to Lunching with CEOs: What I Wish I Knew in High School

 I've saved my students years of time — and stress — so they can greatly impact the world starting at a young age, without facing the barriers I encountered.

-I also teach my students money lessons, helping them see their value and encouraging them to advocate for what they're worth.
+I also teach my students financial lessons, helping them see their value and advocate for what they're worth.

-Over time, these mindsets, skills and actions will compound, helping my students achieve -- and earn -- exponentially more than peers who don't know their mission and value until later in life... or ever.
+Over time, these mindsets, skills and actions will compound, helping my students achieve — and earn — exponentially more than peers who don't discover their mission and value until later in life... or ever.

-The specific strategies I guide each student through are carefully tailored and proprietary — and the results are immediately and concretely apparent.
+The specific strategies I guide each student with are carefully tailored to each teen’s interests and personality — and the impacts are immediate and concrete.

-Not only do 92% of them end up getting into Ivy-level schools or UCB / UCLA, my students' lives are on a completely different trajectory than before they met me.
+Not only do 92% of them end up winning admission to Ivy-level schools or UCB / UCLA, my students' lives are on a completely different trajectory than before they met me.

 That, to me, is success.